Acheremisincicd/backup/README.md

 In purpose to store data script calls backuping fucntion and send vars: $opertaion=(daily/weekly) and $PATTERN(optional).

-And function based on these vars can determine where the data should be stored in $BACKUP_FOLDER/daily or $BACKUP_FOLDER/weekly.
+Then function based on these vars can determine where the data should be stored in $BACKUP_FOLDER/daily or $BACKUP_FOLDER/weekly.

 # Results
 - Sample paths of weekly/daily backups